RajeshHegde/rajeshhegde.com-hugo/content/blog/Set up Hugo with GitHub pages.md

 `hugo server` will host your blog on `http://localhost:1313`.
 Content of `about.md` will be available at `http://localhost:1313/about`.

 ### Deploy site
-Let us generate the site using `hugo` which will generated all HTMLs in `<github username>.github.io` directory.
+Let us generate the site using `hugo` which will generate all HTMLs in `<github username>.github.io` directory.
 This directory need to be pushed to github to be able to access on `http://<github username>.github.io`.
 Since `<github username>.github.io` is a submodule, while pushing any changes to blog use this command `git push --recurse-submodules=on-demand`.

 Now your site is available at `http://<github username>.github.io`.
 Kudos...